miklevin/MikeLev.in/_posts/2023-05-25-the-time-i-shot-a-guy-and-ran-away-from-a-fight-plus-gratitude.md

 Did I mentioned my being hopelessly naive? ***I AM*** a Yankee Doodle Dandy Lion!
 I just didn't know it yet… this is the sound of self-pity, waaaaaa!
 Okay, there's something about being able to bootstrap yourself and fix your own damn problems that's special and unique about being a human being... isn't there?
 Yes, I think there is.
 I certainly thought so then because like any good raised-on-movies 70s/80s kid, I took Karate and started punching people in the face.

 However, I didn't just learn how to fight.
 I learned how to not fight quickly.
 It just took a little fighting to get there.
 I developed this clever technique all quick and innocent-like.
 Snap it from the waist.
 Don't let them see you coiling your muscles.
 Just snap!
 Up and in, all accurate and aimed-like, lining up the two knuckles along the force-line of your forearm into a stick-like jab.
 It was a trick.
 It was a miracle.
-It turned around my situation with my sister immediately, and I started carrying around that big trick around inside of me.
-I still do.
-I suddenly reached Solla Sollew and hadn't more troubles—at least very few.
+It turned around my situation with my sister immediately, and I started carrying around that big trick inside of me.

+It's all magic tricks.
+Everything's a trick backed up with practiced muscle memory so you don't really have to think much when the time vims.
+I suddenly reached Solla Sollew and hadn't any more troubles... at least, very few.

 Newly equipped with this "***wait for them to throw the first punch*** then bop 'em hard on the nose attitude", I picked fights.
 The confidence of secret weapons gets under your skin and you think you can do it in all situations with anyone.
 But then I ran into passionately driven little entrepreneur Michael Rubin.
 I use Michael's real name because he's a famous ***Undercover Boss*** billionaire and can take it.